-Nanomaterials: Definition, synthesis-top down and bottomup approaches.
-Properties and application of fullerenes, fullerols and carbon nanotubes.
+Nanomaterials and Analytical Techniques: Nanomaterials: Definition, synthesis-top down and bottom up approaches.
+Properties and application of fullerenes and carbon nanotubes.
 Applications of nanomaterials in electronics, catalysis, telecommunication and medicine.

 Analytical Techniques: Working principle and applications of pH-metry, conductometry, colorimetry, chromatography (TLC), Scanning tunneling microscope and atomic force microscope.
 Sensors: Lab-on-a-chip- features and applications.